-The composite vulnerability map at right displays areas of Saint Paul where residents are most at risk to climate-related hazards.
+The composite vulnerability map at right broadly displays areas of Saint Paul where residents are most at risk to climate-related hazards.

-Areas in the Thomas-Dale, as well as North End, northern Payne-Phalen, and Greater East Side neighborhoods - are identified as having the highest combined risk to negative impacts of climate change.
+Areas in the Frogtown/Thomas-Dale, North End, northern Payne-Phalen, and Greater East Side neighborhoods are identified as having the highest combined risk of negative impacts resulting from climate change.
 These areas are largely concentrated in the northeastern and north central portions of the city.
-In contrast, the western portion of the city is comparatively low risk.
+In contrast, the western portion of the city is at comparatively low risk.

 Map 4.
-Characterizes composite vulnerability based on the relative risk of exposure to poor air quality, extreme heat, and flooding (very low, low, medium, and high risk), as well as demographic inputs, across the city of Saint Paul.
-This analysis was originally conducted by Saint Paul-Ramsey County through its Climate Change Vulnerability Assessment in 2016.
+Characterizes the composite vulnerability based on the relative risk of exposure to poor air quality, extreme heat, and flooding (very low, low, medium, and high risk), as well as demographic inputs, across the City of Saint Paul.
+This analysis was originally conducted by Saint Paul-Ramsey County Public Health through its Climate Change Vulnerability Assessment in 2016.